Years ago, three times per week, I’d trek to a Meetup.

 Introductions and references are favors that happen in the presence of trust.

 I don’t go to someone I don’t know, who doesn’t know my work, and ask them to give me these things.
-This is because I know that, in such an intro, I would be borrowing their reputation.
+This is because I know that I would be borrowing their reputation.
 Another person is vouching for me.
 Therefore if I don’t do a good job, it could reflect poorly on them.

 This is also why I don’t love it when complete strangers approach me and ask me to advocate for them to get something when I have never seen their work.
 They want to borrow my reputation—something I worked hard to build—when I have no evidence that they will treat it with care.